Tests

 The Test of Malingered Incompetence consists of two, 25-item independent scales— General Knowledge (TOMI-G) and Legal Knowledge (TOMI-L).
 These scales utilize a 2AFC strategy to screen for malingered impairment in competence to stand trial.
 The TOMI and PsychTech project is geared toward collecting item-level data for further test development and revision of both scales.

-The three Massachusetts Incompetence to Stand Trial (MIST) questionnaires were developed to help forensic psychologists and psychiatrists quickly yet accurately assess malingering with respect to competency to stand trial.
-The MIST and PsychTech project focuses on collecting appropriate norms for use with Spanish-speaking populations.
+The three Massachusetts Incompetence to Stand Trial (MIST) questionnaires were developed to help forensic examiners to quickly yet accurately assess malingering with respect to competency to stand trial.
+The PsychTech and MIST project focuses on collecting appropriate norms for use with Spanish-speaking populations.